Sotilrac/traffic-signs/writeup.md

 ### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-As shown in the image below, the signs are not always located in the sameimage region and the contarsts and colours are not constant.
+As shown in the image below, the signs are not always located in the same image region and the contrasts and colours are not constant.

 ![Raw Training Data][image1]